ydfried/Zmanim/README.txt

 This program will allow users to generate reminders for various halachic times throughout the day.

-Reminders will be in the form of text messages.
+Reminders will be in the form of text messages and/or email.

-The project will use publically available libraries to implement the zmanim calculator and generate text messages.
+The project will implement publically available libraries to implement the zmanim calculator and generate text messages.